 Find broccoli in your local grocery store sold in single stalks, bundles, or bags.
 Already trimmed florets can be found in bags, and frozen florets are available in the freezer section.

-Although readily available year-round, prime time for fresh broccoli is October through April in the Northern hemisphere.
-When selecting broccoli, look for lively green leaves and firm, thin stalks.
-Thick stalks will be woody and are a sign of age.
+Although readily available year-round, prime time for fresh broccoli in the Northern hemisphere is October through April.
+When selecting broccoli, look for tightly closed, dark green florets and firm, thin stalks.
+Thick stalks can be woody and are a sign of age.
 Reject any heads with yellowing or tiny yellow flowers as this is an indication of age.